maziac/DeZog/design/ZxNextInterface.md

 I could instead copy/modify the ROM to the AltROM (at least 0x0000-0x1FFF).

 The advantage is that the ROM is switched in via bank 0xFF liek the normal ROM.
-The disadvantage is that it is all ROM.
-I.e. I need to move the data to another bank/slot.

 From Discord - z80-hardcore, 18.6.2020: